Rolliers Development Project

 Together, we’re making clean, green energy happen faster than ever before.

-At Octopus Energy Generation, we're busy preparing a planning application to develop a single wind turbine in Bigbury Parish, near Kingsbridge, South Devon.
+We’ve submitted a planning application to South Hams District Council to develop a single wind turbine in Bigbury Parish, near Kingsbridge, South Devon.

 The project aligns with the Bigbury Net Zero Plan by delivering clean, renewable energy that could reduce the carbon footprint of local people, engages the community in the planning and renewables process, and sparks further renewable energy initiatives in the area.
 It’s a key milestone in advancing Bigbury’s sustainability and climate goals.